Minimum System Requirements

-People will be able to access and utilize the Virtual Campus from any computer which has the capability of connecting to the Internet.
+People will be able to access Online Learning from any computer which has the capability of connecting to the Internet.
 This access may take several forms.
 If learners have their own personal computer at Internet Service Provider (ISP) at home, they may access their courses from home.
-However, people are NOT required to have their own computer, and other computer access mechanisms include Nova Scotia Community College Computer Labs, Satellite Multimedia Virtual Campus sites as well as local Community Access Sites.
+However, people are NOT required to have their own computer, and other computer access mechanisms include Nova Scotia Community College Computer Labs, Satellite Multimedia Online Learning sites as well as local Community Access Sites.
 Individuals using Campus computer labs may need to be set up with computer network accounts to be able to utilize the computer.

 A. Computer Difficulties